-The best way to tell whether your olive oil is of good quality, or whether it’s gone rancid, isn’t fancy machines or even the labeling on the bottle: It’s your own sense of taste and smell.
-While the idea of “educating your palate” may sound unattainably posh, it’s actually the most accessible and fun way to learn about food — through eating it.
+The best way to tell whether your olive oil is of good quality or has gone rancid isn’t fancy machines, or even the labeling on the bottle.
+It’s your own sense of taste and smell.
+While the idea of “educating your palate” may sound unattainably posh, the most accessible and fun way to learn about food is by eating it.

-Try free samples at upscale olive oil stores, hint to your loved ones that a fancier-than-usual bottle is exactly what you want for your next birthday, and sprinkle your cooking with as much of that good, golden stuff as you want.
-It’s healthy, delicious, and the more you eat it, the more educated you’ll be.
+Try free samples at gourmet stores, hint to your loved ones that a fancier-than-usual bottle is exactly what you want for your next birthday, and sprinkle your food with as much of that good, golden stuff as you want.
+It’s healthy and delicious – and the more you eat it, the more educated you’ll be.

 Download Our Free Guide to Sustainable Living.